jimmy-oss/one-minute-pitch/README.md

 > Users are able to like and dislike posts from their fellow peers
 > <br><br>
-> Users are able to comment posted blogs from their peers
+> Users are able to comment on posted blogs from their peers

 # AUTHORS NAME🦁